scossu/lakesuperior/doc/notes/fcrepo4_deltas.md

 ### Lenient handling

-FCREPO4 requires server-managed triples to be expressly indicated in a PUT request, unless the `Prefer` heeader is set to `handling=lenient; received="minimal"`, in which case the RDF payload must not have any server-managed triples.
+FCREPO4 requires server-managed triples to be expressly indicated in a PUT request, unless the `Prefer` header is set to `handling=lenient; received="minimal"`, in which case the RDF payload must not have any server-managed triples.